noowtf31-ui/Arcylic/README.md

 The library automatically creates a beautiful acrylic blur effect behind the UI using depth of field and blur effects.

 ### Mobile Support
-If touch input is detected, a mobile toggle button appears automatically in the bottom-left corner.
+If touch input is detected, a draggable mobile toggle button appears automatically in the bottom-left corner.
+Tap to toggle, drag to reposition.

 ### Resizable Window
 Click and drag the resize handle in the bottom-right corner to resize the window.
 Size is constrained between minimum and maximum values.